 The program educational objectives of the EES program at the University of Florida are to produce engineering practitioners and graduate students who 3-5 years after graduation:

-Program graduates will continue to learn, develop and apply their knowledge and skills to identify, prevent, and solve environmental problems.
+- Continue to learn, develop and apply their knowledge and skills to identify, prevent, and solve environmental problems.

-Program graduates will communicate and work effectively in all work settings including those that are multidisciplinary.
+- Communicate and work effectively in all work settings including those that are multidisciplinary.

 Students graduating with a B.S. degree in Environmental Engineering should have:

 - an ability to apply knowledge of mathematics, science, and engineering

 - an ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

 - an ability to function on multi-disciplinary design teams

 - an ability to identify, formulate and solve engineering problems

 - an understanding of professional and ethical responsibility